zk1tty/rebrowse-app/README.md

 ### Step 2: Set Up Python Environment

-- We recomended to use uv as reccomnede at the [brwoser-use doc](https://docs.browser-use.com/quickstart).
+- We recommend using uv as recommended in the [browser-use documentation](https://docs.browser-use.com/quickstart).
 - You can download uv from [here](https://docs.astral.sh/uv/#installation)

 ```bash